Yafi-Hasan/mask_detection/README.md

 - Properly wearing a mask
 - Not properly wearing a mask (only covered the mouth, not the nose)

-The classification algorithm used in this project is customize MobileNet-V2 computer vision, machine learning, architecture.
+The classification algorithm used in this project is based on customized MobileNet-V2 computer vision, machine learning, architecture.
 2340 images used for training and testing process (780 images for each class).
 85% images used for training and 15% images used for testing.
 The images used to train the model comes from three different datasets.
 Those datasets are:
 - MaskedFace-Net Dataset (Cabani et al., 2021)
 - Medical Mask Dataset (Humans in the loop, 2021)
 - Real-Time-Medical-Mask-Detection Dataset (Nagrath et al., 2020)